 Did you know that people take butter oil mixed with fermented cod liver oil to help remineralize decaying teeth?
 This supplement might smell fishy, but is one of the most nutrient dense things your body will consume in any given day.
 If you can get over the smell/taste, these pills will help you and your growing baby to stay healthy.

 Natural Pregnancy Resources

 If you are struggling to find morning sickness remedies that work for you, look no further.
-This FREE eBook brings you proven remedies both modern and alternative.
+These remedies bring you proven remedies both modern and alternative.
 Learn lifestyle adjustments that will bring you a better sense of well-being during pregnancy, and get the upper hand on morning sickness before you become pregnant.
 Learn herbal remedies, go in-depth with pharmaceuticals and much more.

 When I was feeling a little nauseated from pregnancy, putting a Preggie Pop in my mouth would keep me from “losing it”.
 These candies are the perfect mix of sweet and sour, fit in your picket and aren’t as conspicuous as a lollipop (during the first trimester not all of us want to publicize that we’re expecting!).
 These are definitely a part of my first trimester survival kit.